cfgauss/r-novice-gapminder/_episodes/02-seeking-help.md

 > ## Challenge 3 - Advanced
 >
-> The `read.table` function is used to read in external files into a data frame format.
+> The `read.table` function is used to read data from external files into the R environment.
 > For example: to read in a file called "data.csv" you would use the following command:
 >
 > ~~~